 Spring in Montana is always a bit of an unknown in terms of the weather.
 Snow, rain, hail, sunshine, and anything in between is usually in the forecast.
 Sometimes simultaneously.
 But if there’s one thing you can count on, it’s that it will snow on the first day of high school track season.
-That was almost an inevitability when I was in school.

 Anyway, the point is that springtime adventure plans are always weather-dependent.
 Sometimes, snow lingers in the mountains well into May and June.
-And so it was nearing the end of June when we were finally able to head out for our first day trip of 2012.
+And so it was nearing the end of June when we were finally able to head out for our first mountain trip of 2012.

-Looking to venture somewhere we’d never been before, my mom and I headed to Lost Creek State Park near Anaconda, MT.
+Looking to venture somewhere we’d never been before, my mom and I headed to Lost Creek State Park near Anaconda, Montana.
 The park is characterized by towering limestone cliffs that rise above the babbling waters of Lost Creek.
 One road leads into the park, paralleling the creek for a couple miles before coming to an end at the campground.
 We didn’t stay overnight, but it seemed to be a decent campground.

 Lost Creek State Park is small, and the few hours we spent there was adequate to explore it pretty thoroughly.
 The one thing we didn’t see was any type of wildlife, but the park is home to bighorn sheep and mountain goats, among other species.